 Settlement & statements

-How time becomes line items
+How time becomes a statement

 Harvest sync